-NYC budget vote looms as protests push for cuts to police
+NYC budget vote looms as protests push for $1B cut to police

 Protesters want money moved from policing to community and social programs, saying the shift would advance racial justice and curb a police force that the activists say has been given too much power.

-New York Mayor Bill de Blasio said Monday he had a plan for a $1 billion cut from one of the world’s largest police departments.
-He wouldn’t detail the proposal but said spending on capital projects would be reduced by $500 million, money would go to the city’s chronically underfunded public housing system and to youth programs, and there could be changes to the NYPD’s role in policing schools.
+The bulk of the cuts are being made to the NYPD’s capital budget, including cancelling plans to build a new police precinct in Jamaica, Queens and instead using the money to build a community center nearby.
+The city is also planning to shift some police capital funding to install broadband internet in public housing complexes.

-“I certainly understand why people feel so strongly the need for change,” de Blasio, a Democrat, said on cable news station NY1 Monday evening.
-“I was skeptical at times about how we could make the pieces fit, but we actually found a way to do it that makes sense.”
+“We’re acting on that call for justice.
+I believe it is our mission to redistribute resources to those who need them the most,” the Democratic mayor said.
+“This is real redistribution.”

-Activists are suspicious that the cuts will merely shift money around without making what they see as meaningful changes.
+Activists, however, have said they won’t accept any plan that merely shifts money around without making what they see as meaningful changes.

 “No funny math.
 No budget musical chairs,” relatives of more than a dozen people killed by NYPD officers said in a letter Tuesday to the mayor and council.
 “We’ll know if you fought for our communities or whether you will let the NYPD continue to be treated as if they’re above the law, even in the budget.”